taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 ### Runtime Requirements

-To actually run TDengine's Java connector, you'll need to meet the following:
+To run TDengine's Java connector, the following requirements shall be met:

 1. A Linux or Windows System